 - L-Carnitine – This amino acid shuttles omegas.
 L-Carnitine has been shown to help normalize sperm motility in men with low sperm quality.
 L-Carnitine helps sperm to metabolize fats and sugars for energy.

 - L-Arginine – This amino acid increases natural circulation to the reproductive organs for improved detoxification and to bring oxygenated, nutrient rich blood to the sperm.
+L-Arginine has also been shown to increase sperm production and positively benefit sperm motility according to Mohamed Z. Gad, faculty of the Department of Biochemistry, Faculty of Pharmacy and Biotechnology, The German University in Cairo, Egypt.
 (Best done post-surgery)

 - Selenium – This mineral is necessary for proper sperm formation.
 It is easy to get adequate selenium intake by eating 4-5 Brazil nuts a day.